 That over the moon feeling after becoming a parent is incredible.
 Yet our little one’s sleep habits may leave us feel exhausted at times.
 There are ways to understand our baby’s sleep patterns and how to help our little cuties with a healthy sleep routine.

 Sleep is important for baby's health

-Newborns generally sleep about 18 hours a day, for 3 to 4 hours at a time.
-Between 3 to 12 months old, babies sleep on average 14 hours a day.
+Newborns generally sleep around 18 hours a day, for 3 to 4 hours at a time.
+Between 3 to 12 months old, babies sleep an average 14 hours a day.

 How to make your baby sleep at night

 1. Implement a sleep routine

 One of the ways a baby learns it's time to sleep is from hints in the environment.
 Setting the right lighting will help baby’s internal clock as our brain associates dark with sleep time and light with being awake.

 To help your baby through this new process, implementing a nighttime ritual as early as 6 weeks old is ideal.
 A nighttime ritual can be to take a warm soothing bath, get into a clean diaper and new pyjamas, get his/her little hair gently combed, little snuggles with mummy or daddy, lullabies or a story, and little goodnight kisses.
 Consistency is key.
 Keep the same bedtime ritual and repeat it every night in the same order.
 That way it gives your baby a clear signal that bedtime is around the corner and it prepares their little body for sleep.

 When implementing a bedtime routine, choosing the right timing is important.
 At around 3 months old, babies have a rise in melatonin, our sleep hormone.
 Melatonin levels rise in the evening.
 Your baby is ready for an early bedtime, in consistency with the sun setting.
 As you notice your little one being drowsy, seize the moment to start your bedtime routine.

 Help your baby sleep through the night